jloveric/high-order-layers-torch/README.md

 The 1 is added to each function output to as each of the sub products is also computed.
 The linear part is controlled by the alpha parameter.

+## Notes on optimizer
+The Lion optimizer seems to be the best choice since it performs better than Adam in general, but seems to work especially well for the case of polynomials.

 ## Notes on normalization
-Although you can use batchnorm, layernorm etc...
-I've found that you can actually just use the infinity norm ("max_abs" norm) which has no parameters for this formulation (same approach seems not to work very well for standard relu networks - but need to investigate this further).
+Although you can use batchnorm, layernorm etc... work better, I've found that you can actually just use the infinity norm ("max_abs" norm) which has no parameters for this formulation (same approach seems not to work very well for standard relu networks - but need to investigate this further).
 The max_abs normalization is defined this way
 ```